We may earn income from links in this post. Please read this Disclosure for details.

 How to Cook Fresh Watercress Omelettes

-Once tender, drain it and allow it to cool enough so you can squeeze out the excess moisture with your hands.
+Once tender but not mushy, drain the watercress and allow it to cool enough so you can squeeze out the excess moisture with your hands.

-Once you’ve mixed the beaten eggs with the chopped watercress, onion, tomatoes and garlic, it’s easy to fry up a batch of these fritters on a non-stick griddle ( I love the Delonghi Livenza All-Day Grill) or large frying pan.
+Once you’ve mixed the beaten eggs with the chopped watercress, onion, tomatoes and garlic, it’s easy to fry up a batch of these fritters on a non-stick griddle.
+But any large frying pan will work well.

 The key to making them crispy is to try not to pack too many fritters into the pan or onto the griddle at the same time.

-Tortitas de Berro con Queso or Watercress Omelettes with Dry Cheese
+Tortitas de Berro con Huevo / Watercress Pancakes with Egg

 - 4 medium eggs